SEND Offer at Lyneham Primary School

 - School trips/ excursions take place in all year groups.

-- Lunchtime Clubs – 5x weekly at lunch times for children.
+- Lunchtime Clubs – a selection of lunch times, available for all children.

 - PIT STOP playtime and lunchtime club.